 - More Amorgos travel tips

-Amorgos Map: This card includes all Amorgos Highlights, 47 Places to Visit & Insider Tips, 13 Beaches & Bays, as well as personal recommendations for 24 restaurants & cafes.
-Ideal for holiday planning and local navigation.
-Can be used for smartphone, tablet and PC/Mac.
+Amorgos Map: This map includes all Amorgos highlights, 47 places to visit & insider tips, 13 beaches & bays, as well as personal recommendations for 24 restaurants & cafes.
+Ideal for vacation planning and getting around locally.
+Can be used on smartphones, tablets, and PCs/Macs.
 Click here and start using it right away: To the Amorgos Map

 #1 Walk through Chora

 Chora was founded in Byzantine times as a refuge from pirate attacks.
-Take a day to explore the medieval labyrinth of alleys of Chora to discover.
-Outside the traffic-calmed town centre, there are free parking spaces in the west and east or Unterdorf and Oberdorf.
+Take a day to explore the medieval labyrinth of alleys in Chora.
+Outside the traffic-calmed town center, there are free parking spaces in the west and east, or in Unterdorf and Oberdorf.

-From the Platia Agios Panton, where the bus stop and the town hall are also located, you will get to the main alley.
-A walk leads past small, tasteful jewellery, ceramics and textile shops as well as inviting taverns and cafés (see Amorgos Restaurants for our recommendations).
+From Platia Agios Panton, where the bus stop and town hall are also located, you’ll reach the main alley.
+A stroll takes you past small, tasteful jewelry, ceramics, and textile shops, as well as inviting taverns and cafés (see Amorgos Restaurants for our recommendations).

-We found the shops Katoi Amorgos (soaps), Transistoraki (delicacies), Ola Berdevontai Glyka (souvenirs) and Harroto (boutique) interesting.
-After the Botilia Bar turn left into a narrow alley that leads to the Platia Loza with its Metropolitan Church.
-The tree-shaded main square is ideal for a coffee break.
+We found the shops Katoi Amorgos (soaps), Transistoraki (delicacies), Ola Berdevontai Glyka (souvenirs), and Harroto (boutique) particularly interesting.
+After the Botilia Bar, turn left into a narrow alley that leads to Platia Loza and its Metropolitan Church.
+The tree-shaded main square is the perfect spot for a coffee break.

 Kastro of Chora

-In the Loza Cafe Bar you will also receive the key to access the Kastro of Chora, a Venetian castle from the 13th century, which is enthroned in the middle of the village on a blunt rock.
-An inconspicuous alley branches off west of the square at the Café To Katofili up to the castle rock.
+At the Loza Cafe Bar, you’ll also receive the key to access the Kastro of Chora, a 13th-century Venetian castle perched on a sheer rock in the center of the village.
+An inconspicuous alley branches off west of the square at Café To Katofili, leading up to the castle rock.

-Above the white Chapel of Agios Konstantinos narrow steps lead to the entrance of the Kastro.
-Compared to forts on other islands, it is almost tiny and apart from the remains of walls, hardly anything has been preserved.
-Up here, the wind whistles mercilessly, but the view from the plateau to the surroundings is magnificent.
+Above the white Chapel of Agios Konstantinos, narrow steps lead to the entrance of the Kastro.
+Compared to forts on other islands, it is almost tiny, and apart from the remains of walls, hardly anything has been preserved.
+Up here, the wind whistles mercilessly, but the view from the plateau of the surrounding area is magnificent.

-In the evening, it is worth taking a detour to the windmill hill above the village.
-At sunset, there is a magical atmosphere that attracts many people every evening.
-The Windmills of Chora are partly accessible (at your own risk) and offer interesting photo motifs through their windows.
+In the evening, it’s worth taking a detour to the windmill hill above the village.
+At sunset, there’s a magical atmosphere that draws many people every evening.
+The Windmills of Chora are partially accessible (at your own risk) and offer interesting photo opportunities through their windows.

-The most famous Amorgos sight is hidden on a steep slope of the east coast.
-Like a fatamorgana, the gleaming white monastery of Chozoviotissa seems to cling to a steep rock face 300 meters above the sea.
+The most famous sight on Amorgos is hidden on a steep slope along the east coast.
+Like a mirage, the gleaming white Chozoviotissa Monastery seems to cling to a steep rock face 300 meters above the sea.

 The Orthodox monastery complex is not only architecturally impressive.
-The ascent to the holy place and the view from the living room window alone are highlights that will never be forgotten. (daily 8 a.m. to 1 p.m., 5 p.m. to 7 p.m.)
+The climb to the holy site and the view from the living room window alone are highlights you’ll never forget.
+(Daily 8 a.m. to 1 p.m., 5 p.m. to 7 p.m.)

-Detailed information about the history and origin of the monastery, as well as tips for visiting the complex, we will tell you in our separate article: Chozoviotissa Monastery
+We’ll provide detailed information about the history and origin of the monastery, as well as tips for visiting the complex, in our separate article: Chozoviotissa Monastery

-After we watched the movie »The Big Blue – In the Rush of the Deep” (see box) we know about the magic of this place.
-The turquoise blue of the Aegean Sea sparkles here with the bright white of the chapel of Agia Anna.
+After watching the movie “The Big Blue – In the Rush of the Deep” (see box), we know about the magic of this place.
+The turquoise blue of the Aegean Sea sparkles here alongside the bright white of the chapel of Agia Anna.

-The rugged rocky coast below the Chozoviotissa monastery radiates wild beauty and the narrow bays with their grey pebble beaches invite you to take a little refreshment.
-From the parking lot above the Chapel of Agia Anna offers the most beautiful photo motif of this unique landscape.
+The rugged rocky coast below the Chozoviotissa Monastery exudes wild beauty, and the narrow bays with their gray pebble beaches invite you to take a dip.
+From the parking lot above, the Chapel of Agia Anna offers the most beautiful photo opportunity of this unique landscape.

-💡 In the Rush of the Deep: »Le Grand Bleu« is the original title of the 1988 French diving film by cult director Luc Besson.
-The profound drama about the two protagonists Jacques and Enzo is based on a true story and takes place largely on Amorgos.
-If you watch the film beforehand, you will recognize some of the locations when visiting the island.
-Further information and the possibility to stream are available at Amazon*: Le Grand Bleu Film*
+💡 In the Rush of the Deep: “Le Grand Bleu” is the original title of the 1988 French diving film by cult director Luc Besson.
+The profound drama about the two protagonists, Jacques and Enzo, is based on a true story and takes place largely on Amorgos.
+If you watch the film beforehand, you’ll recognize some of the locations when visiting the island.
+Further information and streaming options are available on Amazon*: Le Grand Bleu Film*

-Amorgos has a good network of attractive hiking trails and is considered a hiking paradise by connoisseurs.
-An almost one-hour tour leads to one of the highest peaks on the island.
-The Mount Profitis Ilias is located above the Chora on a steep cliff and offers a 360-degree panoramic view over the island at almost 700 m above sea level.
+Amorgos has a good network of attractive hiking trails and is considered a hiker’s paradise by connoisseurs.
+A nearly one-hour hike leads to one of the highest peaks on the island.
+Mount Profitis Ilias is located above Chora on a steep cliff and offers a 360-degree panoramic view of the island at nearly 700 meters above sea level.

-The hike is especially recommended when the sun is shining, the visibility is clear and there is no wind, as strong gusts of wind can occur up here, making it much more difficult to get around.
-In spring and autumn, the weather in Amorgos quickly, a rain jacket should be in your luggage.
+The hike is especially recommended when the sun is shining, visibility is clear, and there is no wind, as strong gusts can occur up here, making it much more difficult to navigate.
+In spring and fall, the weather in Amorgos can change quickly, so be sure to pack a rain jacket.

-The ascent can be done either from Chora or from the main road (turn-off to the Theoskepasti cave chapel, approx. 50 minutes).
-The donkey path winds its way over treeless slopes, always accompanied by a magnificent view over the Aegean Sea and the surrounding Cyclades.
-At the junction to Chora, the path gets lost, you follow the cairns all the way to the top.
+The ascent can be started either from Chora or from the main road (turn-off to the Theoskepasti cave chapel, approx. 50 minutes).
+The donkey trail winds its way across treeless slopes, always offering a magnificent view of the Aegean Sea and the surrounding Cyclades.
+At the junction to Chora, the trail becomes less defined; follow the cairns all the way to the summit.

-On the summit at an altitude of 698 m, the snow-white chapel, which is dedicated to the prophet Elijah.
-To the right of the chapel, caution is advised, here the steep wall drops several hundred meters into the sea.
+On the summit at an altitude of 698 m stands the snow-white chapel dedicated to the prophet Elijah.
+To the right of the chapel, caution is advised, as the steep cliff drops several hundred meters into the sea.
 Behind the church, a concrete column marks the highest point of the mountain.

-Hiking enthusiasts can hike the approx. 15 km long old connecting path between Chora and Langada on a challenging day tour (min.
-5 hours, medium to difficult).
-The starting point is Chora or the monastery of Chozoviotissa, then it goes below the Prof. Ilias massif up to Asfontilitis and via Potamos to Langada.
+Hiking enthusiasts can hike the approximately 15 km long old connecting path between Chora and Langada on a challenging day hike (min.
+5 hours, moderate to difficult).
+The starting point is Chora or the monastery of Chozoviotissa; the route then leads below the Prof. Ilias massif up to Asfontilitis and via Potamos to Langada.

-All along the route you have a magnificent view of the sea.
-A worthwhile detour is the small cave chapel Panagia Theoskepasti, which was built directly under a rock.
-On the wind-protected forecourt you can have a wonderful picnic.
-On a clear day, the view extends to the picturesque neighboring island Astypalea.
+All along the route, you’ll enjoy magnificent views of the sea.
+A worthwhile detour is the small cave chapel of Panagia Theoskepasti, built directly beneath a rock.
+On the wind-protected forecourt, you can enjoy a wonderful picnic.
+On a clear day, the view extends to the picturesque neighboring island of Astypalea.

-💡 Amorgos book tip: The travel guide Cyclades from Michael Müller Verlag contains an informative chapter about Amorgos with numerous travel tips and hikes: View on Amazon*
+💡 Amorgos book tip: The Greek Islands travel guide from Lonely Planet contains an informative chapter about Amorgos with numerous travel tips and hikes: View on Amazon*

 #4 Port town Katapola

-Katapola in the southwest of the island is the main port of Amorgos.
-Here, the majority of visitors set foot on land for the first time by ferry and are greeted by a typical Cycladic backdrop of white, cubic houses.
+Katapola, in the southwest of the island, is the main port of Amorgos.
+Here, most visitors set foot on land for the first time by ferry and are greeted by a typical Cycladic backdrop of white, cubic houses.

-The harbour settlement is located in a deeply cut bay and consists of three districts.
-In the southern part of the district of Katapola is the small harbour jetty, which merges directly into the waterfront promenade with numerous cafés and taverns.
-Apartments and guesthouses have settled in the hinterland.
+The harbor settlement is located in a deeply indented bay and consists of three districts.
+In the southern part of the Katapola district is the small harbor pier, which merges directly into the waterfront promenade with numerous cafés and taverns.
+Apartments and guesthouses are located in the hinterland.

-In Katapola there are shops for daily needs, supermarkets, pharmacies, bakeries, a laundry and car rentals.
-Worth seeing in the rear town centre is the historic Church of Panagia Katapoliani, which was unfortunately closed for our visit.
+In Katapola, there are shops for daily necessities, supermarkets, pharmacies, bakeries, a laundromat, and car rental services.
+Worth seeing in the town center is the historic Church of Panagia Katapoliani, which was unfortunately closed during our visit.

-In the oldest Rachidi district there are some private accommodations, otherwise mainly locals live here in quiet surroundings.
-The eye-catcher is the large church of Agios Georgios with its blue domes, which is only open for church services.
-Directly below is the supermarket of the German emigrant Ursula, where you will find a good selection of organic products.
+In the oldest Rachidi district, there are a few private accommodations; otherwise, the area is mainly home to locals living in quiet surroundings.
+The main attraction is the large church of Agios Georgios with its blue domes, which is only open for church services.
+Directly below is the supermarket owned by German immigrant Ursula, where you’ll find a good selection of organic products.

 We found the most idyllic Xilokeratidi, the northern district of Katapola.
 The neighborhood winds around a picturesque fishing port, an ideal place to end the evening.
-Hip bars and restaurants have settled here directly on the water.
-An entertaining walk through the photogenic alleys is worthwhile.
+Trendy bars and restaurants have set up shop here right on the water.
+A pleasant stroll through the photogenic alleys is well worth it.

 Hike to Maltezi Beach

-From the cemetery on the outskirts of Xilokeratidi you can walk in 20 minutes to the popular Maltezi Beach.
+From the cemetery on the outskirts of Xilokeratidi, you can walk to the popular Maltezi Beach in 20 minutes.
 The path winds along the shore to the pretty chapel of Agios Panteleimon.
-Behind a rocky plateau, the view opens up to the beautiful bay with golden sandy beach and crystal clear water.
+Behind a rocky plateau, the view opens up to the beautiful bay with its golden sandy beach and crystal-clear water.

-In high season, there is a canteen on site that provides sun loungers and parasols.
-In the low season, the beach of Maltezi is natural and pleasantly quiet.
+During the high season, there is a canteen on site that provides sun loungers and umbrellas.
+In the low season, Maltezi Beach is natural and pleasantly quiet.
 More information about this beach at: Beautiful beaches in Amorgos

 Ascent to Minoa

-South of Katapola, on the moundoulia hill, lies the ancient site of Minoa.
-In Minoan times (about 2,500 BC), the summer residence of the Cretan king Minos is said to have been located here.
-The oldest remains include the huge cyclopean walls that once protected the complex from attackers.
+South of Katapola, on Moundoulia Hill, lies the ancient site of Minoa.
+In Minoan times (around 2,500 BC), the summer residence of the Cretan King Minos is said to have been located here.
+The oldest remains include the massive Cyclopean walls that once protected the complex from attackers.

 The archaeological site, whose origins date back to the 11th century BC, housed an acropolis with temples and statues in ancient times.
-Minoa was permanently inhabited until Roman times (about 4 centuries AD).
-Abandoned today, the complex still offers a magnificent panoramic view over the Bay of Katapola.
+Minoa was permanently inhabited until Roman times (around the 4th century AD).
+Abandoned today, the complex still offers a magnificent panoramic view over Katapola Bay.

-Although you stumble across pottery shards from different eras everywhere, there is unfortunately not too much to see.
-Only the foundations of a Temple of Apollo with half a statue, remains of the mighty cyclopean walls and a Roman cistern can still be seen in the ruins.
+Although you come across pottery shards from different eras everywhere, there is unfortunately not much to see.
+Only the foundations of a Temple of Apollo with half a statue, remains of the mighty cyclopean walls, and a Roman cistern can still be seen in the ruins.

 You can reach the freely accessible ancient site either on foot via a hiking trail from Katapola or by rental car via a concrete track.
-At the Stavros Chapel you can park your car.
-From there it is a 15-minute walk to the entrance of the shadowless complex.
+You can park your car at the Stavros Chapel.
+From there, it’s a 15-minute walk to the entrance of the sun-drenched complex.

-💡 High-proof Amorgos souvenir: At the Amorgion distillery, located between Katapola and Chora, you can taste wine and spirits produced on the island, such as psimeni (aperitif made from tsipouro, honey and spices) and Fragkosikomelo (liqueur made from prickly pears) and buy them in the original or as a gift box.
+💡 A high-proof Amorgos souvenir: At the Amorgion distillery, located between Katapola and Chora, you can taste wine and spirits produced on the island, such as psimeni (an aperitif made from tsipouro, honey, and spices) and Fragkosikomelo (a liqueur made from prickly pears), and buy them in their original form or as a gift set.
 You can find more Amorgion shops in Katapola at the harbor and in Chora.

 #5 In the footsteps of ancient Arkesini

-The Ancient Site of Arkesini (Ancient Arkesini) is spectacularly located on a rocky outcrop in the sea.
-It was once one of the three city-states of Amorgos, along with ancient Minoa and ancient Aegiali, and was probably founded in the 9th century BC by immigrants from Naxos.
+The Ancient Site of Arkesini (Ancient Arkesini) is spectacularly situated on a rocky outcrop jutting into the sea.
+It was once one of the three city-states of Amorgos, along with ancient Minoa and ancient Aegiali, and was likely founded in the 9th century BC by immigrants from Naxos.

 In the Middle Ages, there was great unrest in the Aegean.
-Amorgos and its coastal settlements were repeatedly the target of pirate attacks, Arkesini was finally abandoned.
-Because of its fortress-like structure, the cape with its complex is also called »Kastri«.
+Amorgos and its coastal settlements were repeatedly the target of pirate attacks, and Arkesini was eventually abandoned.
+Because of its fortress-like structure, the cape and its complex are also called “Kastri.”

-A very scenic hiking trail leads in about 30 minutes from the village of Vroutsis after Ancient Arkesini.
-Next to the village church of Agios Spyridon you can park your car in a parking lot.
+A very scenic hiking trail leads from the village of Vroutsis to Ancient Arkesini in about 30 minutes.
+Next to the village church of Agios Spyridon, you can park your car in a parking lot.

-If you follow the alley to the north, you will come to a paved mule track that leads to the church of Agios Ioannis.
-With its blue dome, it is a real jewel in the landscape covered with maquis.
-Donkeys, sheep and goats are not uncommon on the way.
+If you follow the alley north, you’ll come to a paved mule track that leads to the church of Agios Ioannis.
+With its blue dome, it’s a real gem in the landscape covered with maquis.
+Donkeys, sheep, and goats are not uncommon along the way.

-From here it is about 20 minutes to the ancient site.
-Narrow steps lead up to the ruin-strewn summit plateau with the snow-white Chapel Panagia Kastriani.
-The plateau was once home to an ancient acropolis with a temple in honor of Apollo and Athena, but nothing remains of it.
+From here, it’s about a 20-minute walk to the ancient site.
+Narrow steps lead up to the ruin-strewn summit plateau with the snow-white Chapel of Panagia Kastriani.
+The plateau was once home to an ancient acropolis with a temple dedicated to Apollo and Athena, but nothing remains of it.

 The view from up here of the west coast of Amorgos and the deep blue Aegean Sea is breathtaking.
-Especially at sunset, the light mood on the hill directly above the sea is particularly beautiful.
-The area is not fenced, caution is advised, it goes steeply downhill in places.
+Especially at sunset, the light on the hill directly above the sea is particularly beautiful.
+The area is not fenced; caution is advised, as the path descends steeply in places.

-With photo stops, this Amorgos Walking Tour about 1.5 hours and is only recommended in the morning or late afternoon in midsummer, as the path is completely unshaded.
+Including photo stops, this Amorgos walking tour takes about 1.5 hours and is only recommended in the morning or late afternoon during midsummer, as the path is completely unshaded.
 Both the church of Agios Ioannis and the chapel of Panagia Kastani were closed during our visit.

-On the way back, it is worth taking a break from the tired legs in the Giōrgalínēs Tavern or in the rustic Kafeneion Klimataria Rest.
-In the latter, the friendly landlord serves cool drinks and simple Greek dishes.
-Inside there is a small supermarket, a so-called Pantopoleion.
+On the way back, it’s worth taking a break to rest your tired legs at the Giōrgalínēs Tavern or the rustic Kafeneion Klimataria Rest.
+At the latter, the friendly owner serves cool drinks and simple Greek dishes.
+Inside, there’s a small supermarket, known as a Pantopoleion.

-Would you like to get to know the island of Amorgos together with locals?
-Then you will find guided Amorgos hiking trips and other activities on the portal Getyourguide*.
-Click on the link for details such as availability and prices: To guided tours*
+Would you like to explore the island of Amorgos with locals?
+You’ll find guided hiking tours and other activities on the Getyourguide* portal.
+Click the link for details such as availability and prices: To guided tours*

 #6 Kalotaritissa and Gramvousa Island

-From the harbour pier in the north of Kalotaritissa Bay, excursion boats depart several times a day during the season to the neighboring island of Gramvousa.
+From the harbor pier in the north of Kalotaritissa Bay, excursion boats depart several times a day during the season for the neighboring island of Gramvousa.
 The uninhabited island is home to beautiful bays with a fine pebble beach and turquoise blue water.
 The island is also ideal for snorkeling.

 Shipwreck of Amorgos

-In February 1980, strong northerly winds drove the cargo ship Olympia to the coast of Amorgos.
-The captain sought shelter in the bay of Liveros.
-However, the freighter was caught by high waves and washed directly onto the cliffs, where it ran aground.
-The entire crew was able to save themselves.
+In February 1980, strong northerly winds drove the cargo ship Olympia toward the coast of Amorgos.
+The captain sought shelter in Liveros Bay.
+However, the freighter was caught in high waves and washed directly onto the cliffs, where it ran aground.
+The entire crew managed to save themselves.

-Since then, the giant has been rusting away and is not only a spectacular photo motif, but also a popular dive site.
-It was also incorporated into the plot in the French diving film “Le Grand Bleu” (see box #2).
+Since then, the giant has been rusting away and is not only a spectacular photo subject but also a popular dive site.
+It was also featured in the French diving film “Le Grand Bleu” (see box #2).

-The wreck lies southwest of Amorgos not far from the bay of Kalotaritissa.
+The wreck lies southwest of Amorgos, not far from Kalotaritissa Bay.
 Google Maps shows a parking lot on the main road where you can park your car.
-From here it is only a 10-minute walk down a narrow path to the coast.
+From here, it’s just a 10-minute walk down a narrow path to the coast.

-Even from afar, the shipwreck catches the eye, lying like a rusty giant in the narrow bay.
-Down on the pebble beach you can admire it in all its glory.
-However, we advise against exploring the wreck on your own, diving schools (e.g. We Shall Sea Diving Center) offer excursions.
+Even from a distance, the shipwreck catches the eye, lying like a rusty giant in the narrow bay.
+Down on the pebble beach, you can admire it in all its glory.
+However, we advise against exploring the wreck on your own; diving schools (e.g., We Shall Sea Diving Center) offer excursions.

 #7 Bay of Aegiali

-Aegiali is located in the northwest of Amorgos and, like Katapola, is a popular holiday resort with a harbour jetty.
-In recent years, the coastal town, also known as Ormos, has grown strongly and more and more private accommodations and smaller hotels have settled.
+Aegiali is located in the northwest of Amorgos and, like Katapola, is a popular holiday resort with a harbor pier.
+In recent years, the coastal town, also known as Ormos, has grown significantly, and more and more private accommodations and smaller hotels have opened.

-Just behind the pier is the original settlement centre of the former fishing village with the gastronomic centre of Aegiali.
-Numerous taverns, bars and cafés (tip: Amorgis) invite you to linger here with a view, an old windmill by the sea is a popular photo motif.
+Just behind the pier lies the original settlement center of the former fishing village, which is also the gastronomic heart of Aegiali.
+Numerous taverns, bars, and cafés (tip: Amorgis) invite you to linger here and enjoy the view; an old windmill by the sea is a popular photo spot.

-Aegiali is great for a coffee break before or after a hike or a visit to the mountain villages.
-Behind the playground directly on the Aegiali Beach you will find a large parking lot, but it fills up quickly until lunchtime.
+Aegiali is a great spot for a coffee break before or after a hike or a visit to the mountain villages.
+Behind the playground, right on Aegiali Beach, you’ll find a large parking lot, but it fills up quickly by lunchtime.

-The harbour promenade stretches to the longest sandy beach on the island.
-The wide bay of Aegiali is largely natural and slopes gently into the sea in the shore area.
+The harbor promenade stretches to the longest sandy beach on the island.
+The wide bay of Aegiali is largely natural and slopes gently into the sea near the shore.
 Tamarisk trees on the beach provide some shade.
-For the disabled, there is even a beach lift that leads directly into the sea.
+For people with disabilities, there is even a beach lift that leads directly into the sea.

 Above Aegiali, a road branches off to the mountain village of Potamos.
-Stairs take you to the maze of alleys of the small hamlet, which serves as a retreat for the locals.
-The two taverns of the village offer a magnificent view, which is especially popular at sunset.
+Stairs lead you to the maze of alleys in the small hamlet, which serves as a retreat for the locals.
+The village’s two taverns offer a magnificent view, which is especially popular at sunset.

-By the way, you have the most beautiful view of the photogenic bay of Aegiali from the road that leads to the mountain village of Tholaria.
+By the way, you have the most beautiful view of the photogenic bay of Aegiali from the road leading to the mountain village of Tholaria.
 It is also home to the island’s only 5-star hotel, the Aegialis Hotel & Spa (View on Booking.com*).

 Excursion to Nikouria Island

-Like a sleeping giant, the uninhabited Nikouria Island off the west coast of Amorgos.
+Like a sleeping giant, the uninhabited Nikouria Island lies off the west coast of Amorgos.
 The island was once connected to Amorgos, but the great volcanic eruption of Santorini separated the land masses.
-Until the beginning of the 20th century, the island served as a place of exile for lepers, similar to the island Spinalonga on Crete.
+Until the beginning of the 20th century, the island served as a place of exile for lepers, similar to the island of Spinalonga in Crete.

-At least as beautiful is swimming on the headland lined with light gravel of Agios Pavlos, which juts far into the sea.
-All around, the sea shimmers in wonderful shades of blue, ochre-coloured rocks set colourful accents on the shore and the scenery is very photogenic, especially from a distance!
+Swimming is just as beautiful on the headland of Agios Pavlos, lined with light gravel and jutting far out into the sea.
+All around, the sea shimmers in wonderful shades of blue, ochre-colored rocks add colorful accents to the shore, and the scenery is very photogenic, especially from a distance!

 Ruined village of Asfontilitis

-The settlement on a windswept ridge above Agios Pavlos looks like a ghost village.
-An eerie silence lies over the almost deserted village, from which only the white church of Agios Nikolaos stands out.
-If you stroll through the ruins of Asfontilitis, you will embark on a journey through time and discover strange drawings at the entrances, around which many legends are entwined.
+The settlement on a windswept ridge above Agios Pavlos looks like a ghost town.
+An eerie silence hangs over the nearly deserted village, from which only the white church of Agios Nikolaos stands out.
+If you stroll through the ruins of Asfontilitis, you’ll embark on a journey through time and discover strange drawings at the entrances, around which many legends are woven.
 The rustic tavern To Steki tou Machera is open to hikers by telephone appointment.

 #8 Amorgos Mountain Villages in the North

-In stark contrast to the lively coastal settlement of Aegiali are the two white mountain villages Tholaria and Langada, which rise above the landscape at an altitude of about 200 meters northeast or southeast.
+In stark contrast to the lively coastal town of Aegiali are the two white mountain villages of Tholaria and Langada, which rise above the landscape at an altitude of about 200 meters to the northeast or southeast.
 Only in July and August is there a lot of activity here, when the narrow, whitewashed streets fill with numerous visitors.

-A colorful mix of mainland Greeks, neo-hippies and international tourists bring the summer evenings to life until late at night.
-At lunchtime, you can stroll leisurely through the alleys while the crowd of holidaymakers lingers on the beach.
+A colorful mix of mainland Greeks, neo-hippies, and international tourists brings the summer evenings to life until late at night.
+At lunchtime, you can stroll leisurely through the alleys while the crowd of vacationers lingers on the beach.

-Since Tholaria is traffic-calmed, you will explore the labyrinth of alleys of the amphitheatrically laid out place on foot via countless steps.
-Today’s centre of the village is the Platia around the magnificent Church of Agioi Anargyroi.
+Since Tholaria is a traffic-calmed area, you’ll explore the labyrinth of alleys in this amphitheatrically laid-out village on foot via countless steps.
+Today’s village center is the Platia surrounding the magnificent Church of Agioi Anargyroi.

-On the eve of July 1st, the largest festival of Tholaria takes place here.
-Around the church there are some solid taverns and kafenia.
-The village of 200 inhabitants used to be much larger.
-On the outskirts of the village there are numerous dilapidated houses, a handful of which are renovated every year.
+On the eve of July 1st, Tholaria’s largest festival takes place here.
+Around the church, there are several solid taverns and kafenia.
+The village, with a population of 200, used to be much larger.
+On the outskirts of the village, there are numerous dilapidated houses, a handful of which are renovated each year.

-If you want to make the sweaty climb to the highest point of Tholaria (near the Plori Studios) to an altitude of a good 200 m, a very popular postcard motif of Amorgos capture.
+If you’re up for the strenuous climb to Tholaria’s highest point (near the Plori Studios) at an altitude of a good 200 meters, you can capture a very popular Amorgos postcard view.

-If you are looking for an original fashion souvenir, you should visit Marilena’s Handmade Jewellery swing by.
-On the neighboring hill Vigla, directly opposite Tholaria, are the remains of the ancient Aegiali.
+If you’re looking for a unique fashion souvenir, you should stop by Marilena’s Handmade Jewelry.
+On the neighboring hill of Vigla, directly opposite Tholaria, lie the ruins of ancient Aegiali.
 A visit is really only worthwhile for those interested in history.

 In the alleys of Langada

-Arriving in the village, the typical Cycladic architecture.
-For us personally, Langada was a bit more authentic than Tholaria.
-You could stay in the photogenic village for hours, and so we visited Langada several times.
+Upon arriving in the village, you’ll notice the typical Cycladic architecture.
+For us personally, Langada felt a bit more authentic than Tholaria.
+You could easily spend hours in this photogenic village, which is why we visited Langada several times.

-You immediately fall in love with the picturesque village of 300 inhabitants with its winding alleys with quaint taverns (tip: Loukaki ksaná) and cafes as well as small craft shops.
-Colourful bougainvillea, blue doors and shutters on whitewashed houses provide a Cycladic flair.
+You’ll immediately fall in love with this picturesque village of 300 inhabitants, with its winding alleys lined with quaint taverns (tip: Loukaki ksaná) and cafés, as well as small craft shops.
+Colorful bougainvillea, blue doors, and shutters on whitewashed houses give it that classic Cycladic charm.

-A stroll through the village is an experience at any time of the day, but especially from noon onwards, when the sun lights up the alleys.
-With a few exceptions, the gastronomic establishments are open almost continuously, colorful raffia chairs under shady pergolas along the alleys invite you to linger.
+A stroll through the village is an experience at any time of day, but especially from noon onward, when the sun lights up the alleys.
+With a few exceptions, the restaurants are open almost continuously; colorful raffia chairs under shady pergolas along the alleys invite you to linger.

-We found the craft shop particularly interesting I Agapi by NIAK, in which Natalie offers creative souvenirs made from recycled materials.
-In the surrounding area, the tasty Amorgos Honey (Information at: amorgiano.gr), which you can buy in some supermarkets.
+We found the craft shop I Agapi by NIAK particularly interesting, where Natalie offers creative souvenirs made from recycled materials.
+In the surrounding area, you can find the delicious Amorgos honey (information available at: Municipality Website), which is sold in some supermarkets.

 💡 Picturesque Sunset on Amorgos: From the cemetery outside the village, a path leads to the historic cave church of Agia Triada.
-Over 100 steps you reach the Hermitage, which was built directly under the steep wall.
-At the beginning of July, we enjoyed a magnificent sunset all to ourselves from this place.
+After climbing over 100 steps, you reach the hermitage, which was built directly beneath the steep cliff face.
+In early July, we enjoyed a magnificent sunset all to ourselves from this spot.

 #9 Hike to Agios Ioannis Monastery

-For the approx. 3 km long route, you should plan a total of about 2 hours there and back.
-The path is signposted (signs including St. Theologos) and well developed at the beginning, but leads uphill all the time.
+For the approximately 3 km long route, you should plan a total of about 2 hours round trip.
+The path is signposted (signs including St. Theologos) and well-maintained at the beginning, but leads uphill the entire way.

-Shortly after Langada you will discover the half-dilapidated Stroumbos settlement, which stretches along the slopes of the narrow Araklos Gorge.
+Shortly after Langada, you will come across the half-ruined settlement of Stroumbos, which stretches along the slopes of the narrow Araklos Gorge.
 After about 1 km, the path leads over several restored steps past former terraced fields.

-The last section winds along a stony donkey path past partly abandoned farms and old churches, including the Chapel of Agia Barbara.
-From here you can already see the whitewashed monastery, which lies like a fortress on a hill.
+The final section winds along a stony donkey path past partially abandoned farms and old churches, including the Chapel of Agia Barbara.
+From here you can already see the whitewashed monastery, which sits like a fortress on a hill.

-The monastery was founded in the 7th century, so it is older than Chozoviotissa and has been expanded again and again over the centuries.
-In July and August, the complex is open to the public and the main church can be visited from 8 a.m. to 8 p.m.
+The monastery was founded in the 7th century, making it older than Chozoviotissa, and has been expanded repeatedly over the centuries.
+In July and August, the complex is open to the public, and the main church can be visited from 8 a.m. to 8 p.m.

 The partially restored frescoes inside date from the 12th century.
-The view from the monastery to the surrounding area is spectacular, in the sea you can see the barren mountains in front of the monastery Kinaros and Levithia Islands, which are inhabited by only a few people.
+The view from the monastery of the surrounding area is spectacular; out at sea, you can see the barren mountains in front of the monastery, as well as the islands of Kinaros and Levithia, which are inhabited by only a few people.

-The way back to Langada is easier, it’s all downhill.
-On the last kilometre we are greeted by a fantastic view of Aegiali Bay and the island of Nikouria behind it.
-For the hike, you should have enough water and a snack in your luggage in addition to sturdy shoes.
+The way back to Langada is easier—it’s all downhill.
+On the last kilometer, we’re greeted by a fantastic view of Aegiali Bay and the island of Nikouria behind it.
+For the hike, you should pack enough water and a snack, along with sturdy shoes.
 We recommend starting the hike early in the morning.

-→ More beautiful hiking tours around Langada are among others to the Paralia Mikro Vlichada or the Stavros Chapel.
+→ Other beautiful hiking trails around Langada include the route to Paralia Mikro Vlichada or the Stavros Chapel.
 Information and routes at: amorgos.gr

 #10 Day trip to the Lesser Cyclades

-From Amorgos you can already see the rugged archipelago in the north, the so-called Lesser Cyclades.
-The idyllic mini archipelago can be explored very well from here, even day trips to the islands are possible.
+From Amorgos, you can already see the rugged archipelago to the north, known as the Lesser Cyclades.
+This idyllic mini-archipelago is easily explored from here, and day trips to the islands are even possible.

-The Lesser Cyclades are still considered to be a real Greece Insider Tip with a typical blue and white flair and authentic atmosphere.
-Although Hellas connoisseurs and mainland Greeks have been raving about it for years, very few international tourists have ever heard of it.
+The Lesser Cyclades are still considered a true insider’s tip in Greece, with a typical blue-and-white charm and authentic atmosphere.
+Although connoisseurs of Greece and mainland Greeks have been raving about it for years, very few international tourists have ever heard of it.

-In addition to fast catamarans and car ferries, the Ferry Express Skopelitis the Lesser Cyclades.
-The nostalgic-looking ship has its home port in Amorgos and sails to the islands six times a week, once a week even to the islands of Santorini and Ios.
+In addition to fast catamarans and car ferries, the Ferry Express Skopelitis serves the Lesser Cyclades.
+The nostalgic-looking ship is based in Amorgos and sails to the islands six times a week, with one weekly trip even to the islands of Santorini and Ios.

-Since 1956, the ferry company Small Cycladic Lines almost continuously a real sea bridge between the neighboring island of Naxos, all the inhabited islands of the Lesser Cyclades and Amorgos.
+Since 1956, the ferry company Small Cycladic Lines has provided a nearly continuous maritime link between the neighboring island of Naxos, all the inhabited islands of the Lesser Cyclades, and Amorgos.

 Probably the most popular island is Pano Koufonisi (also called Ano Koufonisi).
-Express Skopelitis starts early in the morning at 7 a.m., and after an hour you will reach the island.
+The Express Skopelitis departs early in the morning at 7 a.m., and after an hour you will reach the island.

-At the harbour, you will be greeted by an idyllic backdrop of snow-white houses whose alleys invite you to stroll.
-On the dream beach of Ammos, Caribbean flair arises.
+At the harbor, you’ll be greeted by an idyllic backdrop of snow-white houses whose alleys invite you to stroll.
+On the dreamy beach of Ammos, a Caribbean vibe takes over.
 Around 5 p.m., the ferry returns to Amorgos.

 Island hopping in the Lesser Cyclades

-If you are looking for deceleration and originality, you can also plan several nights on Koufounisi or on Iraklia, Schinoussa, Donousa and even immerse the islands in a Cyclades Island Hopping integrate.
-Most of the accommodations are on Donousa and Koufounisi, a comparison on Airbnb or Booking.com* is worth it.
+If you’re looking for a slower pace and a unique experience, you can also plan to spend several nights on Koufonisi or on Iraklia, Schinoussa, and Donousa—or even incorporate these islands into a Cyclades island-hopping itinerary.
+Most accommodations are on Donousa and Koufonisi; it’s worth comparing options on Airbnb or Booking.com*.

-→ More information on how to get there with the Express Skopelitis Ferry under: Small Cyclades Lines
+→ More information on how to get there with the Express Skopelitis Ferry can be found at: Small Cyclades Lines

 More Amorgos travel tips